-• Diminished liquidity in the wholesale power markets could negatively impact our earnings.

-The Enron Corp. bankruptcy and enhanced regulatory scrutiny have contributed to more rigorous credit rating review of wholesale power market participants.
-Credit downgrades of numerous other market participants have significantly reduced such participants' participation in the wholesale power markets.
-Likewise, numerous market participants have announced material scaling back of or exit from the wholesale power market business.
-These events are causing a decrease in the number of significant participants in the wholesale power markets, at least temporarily, which has resulted and could continue to result in a decrease in the volume and liquidity in the wholesale power markets.
-We are unable to predict the impact of such developments on our power marketing and trading business.
+O Diminished liquidity in the wholesale power markets could negatively impact our earnings The Enron Corp. bankruptcy and enhanced regulatory scrutiny have contributed to more rigorous credit rating review of wholesale power market participants.
+Credit downgrades and financial difficulties of certain other market participants have significantly reduced such participants' participation in the wholesale power markets.
+These events are causing a decrease in the number of significant participants in the wholesale power markets, at least temporarily, which could result in a decrease in the volume and liquidity in the wholesale power markets.
+Such decreases have had a negative impact on our results of operations, cash flows and financial condition.
+Reduced liquidity in these markets could also hamper our efforts to exit transactions not related to risk management of our assets that we entered into before reducing the scale of our power trading and marketing operations.
+We are unable to predict the extent of the impact on our power marketing and trading business if such developments continue.

-• Uncertainty exists regarding FERC proposed security standards.
+o Uncertainty regarding FERC proposed security standards

 In July 2002, the FERC published for comment its proposed security standards as part of the Standards for Market Design ("SMD").
-These standards are intended to ensure all market participants have a basic security program that effectively protects the electric grid and related market activities and require compliance by January 1, 2004.
+These security standards are intended to ensure all market participants have a basic security program that effectively protects the electric grid and related market activities and require compliance by January 1, 2004.
 The impact of these proposed standards is far-reaching and has significant penalties for non-compliance.
 These standards apply to marketers, transmission owners, and power producers, including us.
 Compliance with these standards would represent a significant effort that will impact us.
-Unless the cost can be recovered from customers, results of operations and cash flows would be adversely affected.
+Unless the cost of compliance can be recovered from customers, results of operations and cash flows would be adversely affected.

-• Potential for disruption exists if the delay of a FERC market power mitigation order is lifted.
+o Potential for disruption if the delay of a FERC market power mitigation order is lifted